explainers-by-googlers/cross-origin-storage/README.md

 Developers working with large AI models can store these models once and access them across multiple web applications.
 By using the COS API, the model can be stored under its hash and retrieved with user consent, minimizing repeated uploads and ensuring file integrity.
 An example is Google's [Gemma 2](https://huggingface.co/google/gemma-2-2b/tree/main) model [`g-2b-it-gpu-int4.bin'` (1.35 GB)](https://storage.googleapis.com/jmstore/kaggleweb/grader/g-2b-it-gpu-int4.bin').
 Another example is the [`Llama-3-70B-Instruct-q3f16_1-MLC` (33 GB)](https://huggingface.co/mlc-ai/Llama-3-70B-Instruct-q3f16_1-MLC/tree/main) model.

+### Use case 2: Large database files and offline storage archive files

+Web applications may depend on large SQLite databases, for example, for geodata as provided by Geocode Earth [`whosonfirst-data-admin-latest.db.bz2` (8.00 GB)](https://geocode.earth/data/whosonfirst/combined/).
+Another use case is large archive files, for example, [ZIM files](https://wiki.openzim.org/wiki/ZIM_file_format) like [`wikipedia_en_all_maxi_2024-01.zim` (109.89 GB)](https://library.kiwix.org/#lang=eng&category=wikipedia) as used by PWAs like [Kiwix](https://pwa.kiwix.org/www/index.html).
+Storing such files once in the COS has the advantage that multiple web apps can share the same resources.

-### Use case 2: Big shared Wasm modules
+### Use case 3: Big shared Wasm modules

 Web applications that utilize large WebAssembly modules can store these modules using COS and share them across applications.
 This enables efficient sharing of resources between applications, reducing redundant downloading and improving performance.
 Examples are Kotlin Multiplatform's bindings to Skia [`skiko.wasm` (3.2 MB)](https://github.com/JetBrains/skiko) or Flutter's [`skwasm.wasm` (1.1 MB)](https://docs.flutter.dev/platform-integration/web/renderers#skwasm).

-### Use case 3: Large database files or offline storage archive files

-Web applications may depend on large SQLite databases, for example, for geodata as provided by Geocode Earth [`whosonfirst-data-admin-latest.db.bz2` (8.00 GB)](https://geocode.earth/data/whosonfirst/combined/).
-Another use case is large archive files, for example, [ZIM files](https://wiki.openzim.org/wiki/ZIM_file_format) like [`wikipedia_en_all_maxi_2024-01.zim` (109.89 GB)](https://library.kiwix.org/#lang=eng&category=wikipedia) as used by PWAs like [Kiwix](https://pwa.kiwix.org/www/index.html).
-Storing such files once in the COS has the advantage that multiple web apps can share the same resources.

 ## Potential solution